 - Camphor has been a mainstay in traditional therapies for an eon, used in oils and creams to calm inflammation and relieve the pain.
 Produced from the Cinnamomum camphor tree, this compound activates channels that trigger a warm sensation and desensitize sensory nerves.

 - Capsaicin, from chili peppers, causes localized anesthesia by reducing the function of nociceptive nerve endings.
-This results in higher required stimuli to generate nociception.
+This results in a higher required stimuli to generate nociception.
 In other words, it then requires greater input to generate pain.

 - Menthol comes from the mint plant.
 It, too, triggers temperature change that can result in pain relief.
 Whereas capsaicin brings a sensation of warmth, menthol produces a cooling sensation.